aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to DIF in Android Applications or Online App" h2="Export OTT to DIF in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to DIF conversion is a useful feature for Android applications.
+OTT (Open Text Template) is a file format used for creating documents with a combination of text, images, and other objects.
+DIF (Data Interchange Format) is a text-based file format used for exchanging data between different applications.
+By converting OTT to DIF, users can easily exchange data between different applications.

+<h2>How Aspose.Total helps for ott to dif conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to DIF conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to DIF.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate OTT to DIF conversion feature inside Android applications.
+It includes feature-rich, document manipulation and conversion APIs such as Aspose.Words for Android via Java and Aspose.Cells for Java.
+Aspose.Words for Android via Java can be used to convert OTT to HTML.
+After that, Aspose.Cells for Java can be used to convert HTML to DIF.
+This way, Aspose.Total for Android via Java helps developers to easily integrate OTT to DIF conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}